 The video production process is broken down into three areas:

 - Production – where you shoot your video or create the animation.

 - Post-production – where the video is edited and reviewed.

-Let’s take a look at these steps in more detail.
+Let’s take a look at video production process steps in more detail.